RocketMoves420/Shitcoin/README.md

 -------
 ### How does this coin grow? 🧐

-The success of this coin is heavily dependent on degenerates to push it to new heights.
+The success of this coin is heavily dependent on degenerates to push it to new heights, and its tokenomics which makes it worthwhile to buy even at $69,000.

 Buy
 |  Supply  |   Liqudiity    |      Staking     |       Development     |  Transfer / Recieve  |